 Because the criminal and civil systems are separate, there are two separate proceedings, although both take place in court.
 An experienced DUI attorney can help navigate both systems.

-Are You Facing DUI Charges?
+Are You Facing DUI Charges in Atlanta?

 If you are facing DUI charges, you need experience on your side to help you navigate through both the criminal justice system and the civil system.
 We may be able to help you keep your license and get your criminal case dismissed or negotiated to a lesser charge.
 Every DUI case is different.
 The facts of each case dictate the likelihood of success on the merits.
 Contact us today for a free consultation at 404.816.4440.
 We take calls 24 hours a day, 7 days a week.
 We look forward to working with you.